thesheff17/sg/README.rst

 ~~~~~~~~~~~~~

 Log into the aws dashboard https://aws.amazon.com/console/ and go to:
-AWS Identity and Access Management (IAM).
+Identity and Access Management (IAM).
 You will need the private and public
 keys amazon gives you for this service.

 ****************